RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 This project showcases how raw digital advertising data can be transformed into clear, actionable insights using Python, SQL, Power BI, and AI-assisted analytics.
 It originated from a client proposal that didn’t move forward, so the concept was developed into a full portfolio demonstration of data-driven marketing intelligence.

 ## Project Goal
 The customer faced critical challenges with inefficient budget allocation, limited strategic focus on high-value customers, and difficulty identifying long-term performance trends.
 Meta’s fragmented and user-unfriendly platform compounded these issues, requiring manual calculations of key metrics like Break-even ROAS and Profit.
-This highlighted the need for a unified, on-brand BI solution to create a single source of truth.
+This highlighted the need for a unified, on-brand BI solution to create a single source of truth.?

-Primary Goal:
-Optimize Meta ad campaigns by analyzing performance, spend efficiency, and ROI to deliver actionable recommendations.

-Key Questions:

-Which campaigns, ad sets, or ads generate the highest revenue and profit?

-Which ads are underperforming relative to spend?

-How do performance metrics evolve over time (daily, weekly, monthly)?

-Which countries, age groups, or genders respond best to specific campaigns?

-What strategies can scale high-performing ads or reallocate budget effectively?

 ## Solution Overview
 The solution centered on transforming Meta’s fragmented analytics into a unified and intelligent BI ecosystem.
 Meta data feeds were integrated through a streamlined ETL process, then structured into a robust and scalable data model.